Frequently-asked Questions

 Is R2R international?

 Yes, Researcher to Reader aims to be very international, although inevitably with its roots and physical venue in the UK, it tends to attract many UK-based participants.
 But around 40% of those attending in the past have travelled to R2R from outside the UK.
 We have a strong engagement from the US and Scandinavia, and we are working to broaden our international appeal even more, actively seeking speakers and delegates from around the world, and particularly from Africa and Asia.
-Our online Conference in 2021 and our hybrid Conference in 2022 grew our participation rate from AsiaPacific & Africa from a historical average of 2-3% to around 8-10%, which is a start.
+Our online Conference in 2021 and our hybrid Conferences in 2022 & 2023 grew our participation rate from Asia-Pacific & Africa from a historical average of 2-3% to around 8-10%, which is a start.
+As we return to a physical-only format after 2023, this progress may reverse somewhat.

 Is R2R inclusive?